 has written and recorded music for over a dozen Survival programmes

 in collaboration with percussion virtuoso Joji Hirota, including the

 award-winning Land of Dragons and Creatures of the Magic Water.

 Ant has also established himself as one of the most prolific and successful composers of library music, with tracks from his extensive output being regularly featured on commercials, films and television series throughout the world.

-2014 sees Ant renewing his association with Cherry Red Records via the Esoteric Recordings label who will be re-issuing his back catalogue.
-The first release is Harvest of the Heart, a five CD deluxe box set which celebrates Ant's rich musical heritage by featuring recordings made between 1969 and the present day was released in November 2014 to wide-spread acclaim.
+2014 saw Ant renewing his association with Cherry Red Records via the Esoteric Recordings label who will be re-issuing his back catalogue.
+Harvest of the Heart, a five CD deluxe box set which celebrates Ant's rich musical heritage by featuring recordings made between 1969 and the present day was released in November 2014 to wide-spread acclaim.
 The latest release is the Definitive Edition of Ant's debut solo album The Geese & The Ghost, a three disc set which includes a stunning 5.1 surround sound mix of the album), Private Parts & Pieces I - IV (a deluxe clamshell box set of the first four albums in that series)and deluxe editions of the albums Wise After The Event, Sides and 1984 all of which feature new stereo and 5.1 surround sound mixes.